Wayne J. Levin

-- Making data available in an analytically-friendly way so that data may be self-provisioned.
-We do lots of work in this area to ensure that analytical data demands do not affect operations.
-For example, in pharmaceutical, semiconductor, solar and other industries, unimpeded real-time data must be collected for traceability.
-Analytical demand on IT infrastructure cannot affect operational systems.
+- Making data available and ready for analytics in an user-friendly way so that data may be self-provisioned.
+We do considerable work in this area to ensure that analytical data demands do not adversely affect operations.
+For example, in pharmaceutical, semiconductor, solar and other industries, unimpeded, real-time data must be collected for traceability.
+Analytical demand on IT infrastructure must not affect operational systems.

-- Support the likes of our company, Predictum, in developing integrated analytical applications that further facilitate analysis, store and transfer knowledge and insights and gain other efficiencies and cost savings in areas of operations, research and compliance.
+- Supporting companies such as Predictum in developing integrated analytical applications that further facilitate the analysis, storage, and transfer of knowledge and insights to make competitive gains in productivity and cost savings in areas of operations, research and compliance.

-With the Internet of Things, new more capable equipment and the internet’s expanding reach, we can expect an exponential increase in the amount and quality of data well into the future.
-It’s best to prepare for the opportunities presented by building a culture of analytics now.
-That involves designing the right data architecture, providing JMP and enabling business analysts, scientists and engineers to advance their subject matter expertise with analytics.
+With the Internet of Things, new equipment with more sophisticated capabilities and the Internet’s expanding reach, we can expect an exponential increase in the amount of data that companies generate and maintain in the future.
+It’s best to prepare for future business opportunities and challenges by building a culture of analytics now.
+This is achieved through designing the right data architecture, promoting the use of JMP software, and enabling business analysts, scientists, and engineers to advance their subject matter expertise with analytics.